wwiecek/baggr/cran-comments.md

 * builder.r-hub.io (platforms = NULL)

 Check results are unchanged from v0.4.0:
-There are no WARNINGs or ERRORs and 2 NOTEs:
+There are no WARNINGs or ERRORs and 2 NOTEs (on some OS's):

 N checking installed package size ...
 NOTE sub-directories of 1Mb or more: libs

 N checking for GNU extensions in Makefiles ...
 NOTE GNU make is a SystemRequirements.

-In R-hub tests
-* Windows Server 2008 R2 SP1, R-devel, 32/64 bit crashed when compiling C++ code